TheOtherRolesAU/TheOtherRoles/README.md

 \
 The Vulture does not have any tasks, he has to win the game as a solo.\
 The Vulture is a neutral role that must eat a specified number of corpses (depending on the options) in order to win.\
-When a player dies, the Vulture gets an arrow pointing to the corpse.
+Depending on the options, when a player dies, the Vulture gets an arrow pointing to the corpse.

 ### Game Options
 | Name | Description |